-RIAT invariably features displays that will not be seen anywhere else in the UK, generally including many prestige solo and formation displays by air forces from Europe, Scandinavia and the Middle-East.
+RIAT invariably features displays that will not be seen anywhere else in the UK, including prestige solo and formation displays by air forces from Europe, Scandinavia and the Middle-East.
 In 2015 RIAT had 247 aircraft from 19 different nations.
 In 2016 there were over 230 aircraft, from 24 countries.
-In 2016 the Croatian air force made its debut: the 56th nation to participate since the Air Tattoo was first held in 1971, cementing the reputation of RIAT airshow as truly international.
+In 2016 the Croatian air force became the 56th nation to participate since the Air Tattoo was first held in 1971, cementing the reputation of RIAT airshow as truly international.

 As well as flying displays there are more static displays than anywhere else.
 The 2003 RIAT was recognised by the Guinness Book of World records as the largest military air show ever, when 535 aircraft attended.